publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 Going back then to the structure and presentation of the character name, it will help us if this is a separate paragraph too, and not attached to the first line of the speech.

-> How would we achieve this?
+> We explore later how we use Find/Change in InDesign to put the character name on its own line.

 #### Prose or Verse